regardscitoyens/the-law-factory-parser/README.md

 ```
 # let's install senapy, anpy and a few other things
 # NOTE: this is python 3 only for now
+# you might need to upgrade setuptools to get some of the dependencies before
+pip install --upgrade setuptools pip
 pip install -r requirements.txt

 # setup first a few files